James Reed (businessman): Reed Foundation

-The Big Give Trust is chaired by Reed and has helped to raise over £233m for UK-registered charities.
+The Big Give Trust is chaired by Reed and has helped to raise over £346m for UK-registered charities.
 It was founded by Reed's father, Sir Alec Reed, in 2007.

+Reed aims to broaden the reach of The Big Give beyond the UK.
+During an interview with Spears in March 2023, he expressed his desire to recruit affluent families and charitable institutions from other countries, offering them a "starter kit" to create localized versions of The Big Give.

+Following the 2022 Russian invasion of Ukraine, The Big Give raised over £3.67m for the Disasters Emergency Committee Ukraine Humanitarian Appeal.
+In 2024, The Big Give raised £2.1m for women & girls charities alone.

+Other initiatives

 During the COVID-19 pandemic, Reed re-launched the Keep Britain Working campaign following its initial launch in the wake of the 2008 financial crisis.
 Alongside Lord Sugar, Lord Bamford, Luke Johnson, James Timpson and others, Reed called upon CEOs to protect jobs by sacrificing management salaries and company profit.
 During the campaign Reed declined his salary from the family business.
 He also donated £100,000 from personal funds to the National Emergencies Trust (NET), which was matched by a £100,000 donation from the Reed Foundation via The Big Give, whose campaign for NET raised £1.36m in total.

-Following the 2022 Russian invasion of Ukraine, The Big Give raised over £3.67m for the Disasters Emergency Committee Ukraine Humanitarian Appeal.
-In the same year, The Big Give raised £1.8m for women & girls charities.

 In January 2022 Reed signed the Armed Forces Covenant on behalf of Reed Recruitment, in support of current and former service personnel in their transition away from the military.

-In a 2023 interview with The Times, Reed called on the UK’s wealthiest 1% to give more to charitable causes, stating: “There needs to be a call to arms for the wealthy…the first place to look is in the mirror, isn’t it?"
+In a 2023 interview with The Times, Reed called on the UK's wealthiest 1% to give more to charitable causes, stating: “There needs to be a call to arms for the wealthy…the first place to look is in the mirror, isn’t it?"

 Grenfell Tower appeal

 Reed's family home in London is within sight of Grenfell Tower.
-After witnessing the Grenfell Tower fire, Reed set up a Big Give charity appeal that raised £1m within 48 hours of the disaster.
-The appeal went on to raise £2.6m.
+After witnessing the Grenfell Tower fire, Reed set up a Big Give charity appeal that raised £1m within 48 hours of the disaster and £2.6m in total.
 Reed donated £100,000 of his own money and the Reed Foundation donated a further £100,000, alongside donations made by members of the public, businesses and local organisations.
 The proceeds were donated to The K&C Foundation.
 Reed called for some of the appeal proceeds to be spent on an educational centre for local residents to learn coding and other digital skills.

 Publications

+Reed has written several books on careers, recruitment and management, published by Portfolio Penguin.

-Put Your Mindset to Work
+Put Your Mindset to Work (2011)

-Co-authored by Reed and Harvard lecturer Paul G. Stoltz, Put Your Mindset to Work was published by Portfolio Penguin in May 2011.
-The book highlights the importance of an employee's mindset, observing that 97% of employers value mindset over skill.
-The book identifies three elements of a desirable mindset, namely Global, Good and Grit.
-A Global executive sets their actions and decisions in a global context; a Good executive is sensitive to others and seeks to do good; an executive with Grit is tenacious in the workplace.

-The title entered the USA Today best-seller list in June 2011.
-It won a CMI Management Book of the Year Award, in the Commuters' Read category.
-A second edition was published in August 2013, with endorsements from Timpson CEO James Timpson, Gordon Roddick and management author Jim Kouzes.
+Co-authored with Harvard lecturer Paul G. Stoltz, Put Your Mindset to Work argues that employers value mindset over technical skill.
+The book outlines three qualities it considers key to employability and leadership.
+It reached the USA Today best-seller list in June 2011 and won a CMI "Management Book of the Year” award.
+A second edition was published in 2013, with endorsements from James Timpson, Gordon Roddick and Jim Kouzes.